 Putting over 25 years of experience following a vegan lifestyle to work as a Certified Vegan Lifestyle Coach and Educator.
 I became certified on April 15, 2015 through the Main Street Vegan Academy.
 Check out more about the academy at:

 I provide foster care to cats and kittens through the SPCA Serving Erie County and A Purr-fect Fit Animal Rescue and Adoption.
 Shown here is my first foster kitten, Pip, who came to me at only a day old with her mom, Annabelle, and brother, Boo.
-I got to watch her open her eyes and ears, take her first steps, and master the amazing feat of climbing all the way up my leg and to my shoulder while I was standing.
+I got to watch her open her eyes and ears, take her first steps, and master the amazing feat of climbing all the way up my leg and onto my shoulder while I was standing.
 Since Pip I have fostered 24 more cats and kittens.
-I am currently fostering 2 siblings who are in long-term foster care.
+I am currently fostering 2 siblings who are in long-term* foster care due to a chronic health condition. * Nearing our 5-year anniversary!